Heart Warming

-Producers for the label included Bob Benson (John Benson's son), Bob MacKenzie (died Oct.
-20, 2000), and Don Light.
+Producers for the label included Bob Benson (John Benson's son), Bob MacKenzie, Bob Montgomery, and Don Light.
 Bob MacKenzie in particular produced some of the best gospel albums of that era and some of the best albums of the groups above.

 Eventually the Benson company dropped the Heart Warming label instead having RiverSong be the southern gospel division and Impact Records and later Benson labels be their contemporary labels.

 Finally in 2006 it was announced that Heart Warming, along with RiverSong was sold to Homeland Entertainment Group, former President of Zondervan Music Group, Bob Jones Jr is part owner of the company.